The inviscid inflow-outflow problem via analyticity: Abstract

 \section{Abstract}

-We consider the incompressible Euler equation on an analytic domain $\Omega $ with nonhomogeneous boundary condition $u\cdot \mathsf{n} = \ou \cdot \mathsf{n}$ on $\p \Omega$, where $\ou$ is a given divergence-free analytic vector field.
+We consider the incompressible Euler equations on an analytic domain $\Omega $ with nonhomogeneous boundary condition $u\cdot \mathsf{n} = \ou \cdot \mathsf{n}$ on $\p \Omega$, where $\ou$ is a given divergence-free analytic vector field.
 We establish local well-posedness for $u$ in analytic spaces without any compatibility conditions in all space dimensions.
+We also prove the global well-posedness in the $2$D case if $\overline{u}$ decays in time sufficiently fast.

 \colb